mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-4-setup-aws-site.md

     This will make sure that this AWS account is able to read the contents of the component repository bucket.

 Run `terraform apply` to apply these changes.

+!!! tip "Next: step 5"
+    Next we'll create our first [MACH component](./step-5-create-component.md).

+[^1]: Refer to the [previous step](./step-3-setup-aws-services.md#2-setup-your-terraform-configuration) to see how we organize the two different AWS accounts